padas-lab-de/krony-PT/README.md

 * The mlp block takes considerable amount % of the total weights.:
 	* decompose them first, make it work.
 	* then do a style of attention.

-* Prune before decompositions (Why should this this should help, though)

-* The money is in MLPs, attention blocks are perfect.
-	* Leave them alone or at least change theem last.
-	* Why:
+	* Why avoid touching attention blocks:
 	*  1. they are pretty dense.
 	*  2. most use flashattention which is implemented at the cuda level.

+* Prune before decompositions (Why should this this should help, though)

 * Mixture of Experts as krone decomp? does it make sense?

 ### Details